matiasduran/demucs/README.md

-# Music Source Separation in the Waveform Domain
+# Music Source Separation in the Waveform Domain!!

 We provide an implementation of Demucs and Conv-Tasnet for music source separation on the [MusDB][musdb] dataset.
 They can separate drums, bass and vocals from the rest with state-of-the-art results, surpassing previous waveform or spectrogram based methods.